-Prior to the clinical experience in the second term of the training students will need to complete the following:
+Prior to being cleared for clinical experience in the second term of the training students will need to complete the following by the end of the first term of the course sequence, there is no exception to this requirement.

 - Complete the mandatory Criminal Background Check @ the OCCC College Website through Complio.
 Results will be communicated directly to us.
 Complete a drug screen at Samaritan Occupational Health (directions are outlined in the EMT Program application).
 A negative drug screen is required to continue in the EMT program.
-If the student has been convicted of a criminal offense, it is required that the student review the DHS: List of Disqualifying and Potentially Disqualifying Crimes and it is recommended that he/she check with Oregon Health Authority @OCCC College Website: EMS/EMT - 2.
+If the student has been convicted of a criminal offense, it is required that the student review the DHS: List of Disqualifying and Potentially Disqualifying Crimes and it is recommended that he/she check with Oregon Health Authority at the OCCC College Website: EMS/EMT - 2.
 Provide personal history on mental and physical impairments, substance abuse, criminal record, and driving violations while under the influence of drugs or alcohol to the Oregon Health Division at the time of application for certification. - 3.
 Complete an on-line orientation to Samaritan Health Services prior to clinical placement in EMS 106/EMS 136. - 4.
 The following immunizations are required prior to enrollment in EMS 106/EMS 136: MMR, Varicella, and Tetanus, Diptheria & Pertussis (TDaP) and Hepatitis B are required for each student prior to entering the clinical areas.
 The student must be free of active TB as proven by either a negative TB test or chest x-ray.
-Seasonal Flu vaccine is highly recommended.

-5. AEMT Applicants must have a valid Oregon EMT License
+Seasonal Flu vaccine is highly recommended. - 5.
+AEMT Applicants must have a valid Oregon EMT License - 6.
+Student must possess a valid BLS/CPR card from the American Heart Association.

-Created: 07/08/2013 Revised: 08/05/2014 Revised: 07/16/2015 Revised: 09/20/2017
+Created: 07/08/2013 Revised: 08/05/2014 Revised: 07/16/2015 Revised: 09/20/2017 Revised: 07/6/2020